 You are automatically a member of the Theological Student Society if you are registered as a student in the Faculty of Theology.
 This society is managed by the Theological Student Committee (TSC).

-Contact details

-The Chairman: Theological Student E-mail: tsktsc@sun.ac.za
+The Chairperson: Theological Student Committee Faculty of Theology Stellenbosch University

-Committee Telephone: 021 808 3255
+171 Dorp Street Stellenbosch 7600 E-mail: tsktsc@sun.ac.za Telephone: 021 808 3255

-Faculty of Theology Fax: 021 808 3251

-Stellenbosch University Webpage: www.sun.ac.za/theology/tsc
+Webpage: www.sun.ac.za/theology/tsc

-171 Dorp Street

-Stellenbosch 7600

 3. How to communicate with the University